ngxs/store/docs/advanced/sub-states.md

 export class CartState {}
 ```

-Then we describe our substate like normal:
+Then we describe our sub-state like normal:

 ```TS
 export interface CartSavedStateModel {